🏠

 Shop The Look:

-1. White slipcovered sofa with rolled arms (washable fabric essential)
+1. White slipcovered sofa rolled arms washable

-2. Black metal and rope-wrapped coffee table
+2. Black metal rope wrapped coffee table

-4. Black rattan accent chair with white cushions
+4. Black rattan accent chair white cushions

-5. Natural jute area rug with black border detail (8’x10′)
+5. Natural jute area rug black border

-6. Navy and white striped throw pillows mixed with solid whites
+6. Navy white striped throw pillows

-7. Black lantern-style pendant light or chandelier
+7. Black lantern pendant light chandelier

 DIY Paint Transformation